Published on

 Benefits:

-• Simplified Maintenance: By focusing on active parts of the graph, maintenance becomes more straightforward.
+• Simplified Maintenance: By focusing on active parts of the graph, maintenance becomes more straightforward, reducing the technical debt and resources required for upkeep.

 Before-and-after diagram of a GraphQL schema, showing the impact of pruning on performance